n-harley/idyo-gw/README.md

 ## Results

 We calculate the numbers of correctly identified subtask boundaries for each model and each estimator.
+The results tabel is available [here](https://nbviewer.jupyter.org/github/n-harley/idyog/blob/main/subtask-detection.ipynb).
 75% of the subtask boundaries were correctly identified by using the model [idyom-select-maxlinks2-plus]() and the estimator max_ig_ic.